Showing posts with label DINOSAUR. Show all posts

 Fossils of Gargoyleosaurus have been unearthed in Wyoming’s Morrison Formation — the same ancient landscape that hosted Stegosaurus, Allosaurus, and Diplodocus.
 Imagine this spiky herbivore moving slowly through the ferns while massive sauropods grazed nearby and the shadows of meat-eating theropods flickered between the trees.

 As one of the oldest ankylosaurs in the fossil record, Gargoyleosaurus gives us a glimpse into the early evolution of these living fortresses.
-Its mix of primitive and advanced features — such as an early form of its armored skull — hints at the experimentation nature was doing with defense long before the rise of the tail-club-wielding ankylosaurs of the Cretaceous.
+Its mix of primitive and advanced features — such as an early form of its armoured skull — hints at the experimentation nature was doing with defence long before the rise of the tail-club-wielding ankylosaurs of the Cretaceous.

 Tuesday, 4 November 2025